 - category 3: documents, such as presentation slides, containing or surmising factual evidence, that were used by lawyers to present to ENRC; and

-- category 4: emails between a senior executive and the head of mergers and acquisitions at ENRC, who was a Swiss qualified lawyer.
+- category 4: emails between a senior executive and the head of mergers and acquisitions at ENRC, who was a Switzerland-qualified lawyer.

 The Court of Appeal held that documents falling into categories 1, 2 and 4 were protected by litigation privilege.
 The High Court had already held that the factual updates provided in category 3 were protected by legal advice privilege.

-The Court of Appeal decision went some way to restoring the status quo in relation to privilege but much of the reasoning in the case is highly fact specific; the judgment should not be interpreted to extend litigation privilege to all documents created in all internal investigations.
-Many pitfalls remain, with challenges increasingly likely by opponents and regulators and privilege issues continue to trouble businesses, their lawyers and the courts.
+The Court of Appeal decision went some way to restoring the status quo in relation to privilege but much of the reasoning in the case is highly fact-specific; the judgment should not be interpreted to extend litigation privilege to all documents created in all internal investigations.
+Many pitfalls remain, with challenges by opponents and regulators and privilege issues continuing to trouble businesses, their lawyers and the courts.
 Although some cases have confirmed the status of legal professional privilege as a fundamental right, there are no guarantees that any document created during an internal investigation will be legally privileged.
 Nevertheless, steps can be taken to maximise the chance of succeeding with such a claim, such as:

 - involving lawyers (whether external or in-house) as soon possible;